energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 these cases) can charge/discharge at the same time.
 Second and third, the charging/discharging time (:math:`t_{sto_{in}}`, :math:`t_{sto_{out}}`), which are the time to complete a full charge/discharge from empty/full storage [7]_.
-As an example, a daily thermal storage needs at least 4 hours to discharge
+For example, a daily thermal storage needs at least 4 hours to discharge
 (:math:`t_{sto_{out}}=4`\ [h]), and
 another 4 hours to charge